So your child has an expressed a desire to start their own blog. If your…

 - Identity theft, password theft, or hacking can violate state and federal laws.

-- In some states, “sexting” or even forwarding on a “sext” (messages of a sexual nature) is punishable as possessing or distributing child pornography.
+- In some states, “sexting” or even forwarding on a “sext” (text messages of a sexual nature) is punishable as possessing or distributing child pornography.
 If convicted, a sexter may be required to register as a sex offender, even if they’re a minor.

 - In the UK, online harassment and cyberbullying can violate various laws like the Defamation Act 2013, Communications Act 2003, Protection From Harassment Act 1997, and others.